 A. You can control the music on your phone with the Vivoactive.

 Q. Can you view messages and incoming calls?

 A. Yes, all three of them have smart notifications.

 Overall, all three watches are solid devices and I would recommend any of them.
 They all have the essential golf features and they’re all slightly different.
 If I had to pick one it would be the Vivoactive 3.
 It has 95% of the golf features, it has more tracking capabilities, and it’s cheaper than the other two.

 Where’s the best place to get it?
-The cheapest place I could find the Vivoactive was here on Amazon (affiliate).
+You can see the current price of the Vivoactive 3 on Amazon.